 We typically compete in two main season competitions each year, usually sometime in March or early April.
 The competitions are on a Wednesday through Saturday schedule roughly as follows:

-Wednesday evening, load-in and set-up (only a few team members are required - additional people will get in the way).
+Wednesday evening, load-in and set-up (only a few team members are needed - additional people will get in the way).

 Thursday all-day, continue set-up and work on robot, testing, last minute programming, and maybe even some practice matches (only part of the team is needed, others are welcome).
+Drive-team, pit crew, programming, and safety need to be present during the day for Thursday.
 We typically host a team meal in the evening at our hotel.

 Friday all-day, qualifying matches.

 Saturday all-day, qualifying matches in the morning, finals in the afternoon.

 We encourage families to be present for for the day on Friday and Saturday.
 Watch the competitions and check out the pit areas.
 Cheer our team and others on.
 Have fun!

 A student works on the wiring on the robot in preparation for competition.